-All resolutions of security holder meetings will be decided by poll rather than a show
+All resolutions of security holder meetings will be decided by poll rather than a show of hands.

-Facilitate 6.5 electronic communication The Group provides its investors the option to receive communications from, and send communications to, the Group and the share registry electronically.
+6.5 Facilitate electronic communication

+The Group provides its investors the option to receive communications from, and send communications to, the Group and the share registry electronically.